ionic-team/ionic-plugin-deeplinks/README.md

  * `ANDROID_PATH_PREFIX` - (optional): specify which path prefix our Android app should open from [more info](https://developer.android.com/guide/topics/manifest/data-element.html)

 (New in 1.0.13): If you'd like to support multiple hosts for Android, you can also set the variables `DEEPLINK_2_SCHEME`, `DEEPLINK_2_HOST`, `ANDROID_2_PATH_PREFIX` and optionally substitue `2` with 3, 4, and 5 to set more.

-## Custom URL Scheme Format

-If you plan on using multi-level paths on a custom URL scheme link, you should use a placeholder host, like `app` in order to validate as a proper URL, for example:

-`myapp://app/path/to/page`

-`app` is a host filler.
-If you don't plan to use paths more than one level deep, then you can substitute in the path for `app`, like `instagram://camera`.

 ## Handling Deeplinks in JavaScript